bartekmotyl/duplicate-detector/README.md

 ## moveDuplicates

+### Use case
+You have some files already in the archive and some new files to be put to the archive.
+But before copying them you would like to make sure that you are copying duplicates.
+All duplicates should be at first removed from new files (before copying).

 ### Input
 - list of hashes in folder 1 (aka *existing*)
 - list of hashes in folder 2 (aka *incoming*)